 Suddenly, your brand hits the trending topics on Facebook or Twitter.
-You click on it quickly …to find out that it’s a “news item” that didn’t happen.
+You panic and click on it quickly …to find out that it’s a “news item” you know didn’t happen.
 Your brand has fallen victim to fake news.
-While it might look harmless at first, a fake news article can cause many problems.
+While it might look harmless at first, a fake news article can cause a lot of problems.

-This fake news stories were mostly annoyances, but the emergence of Google and Facebook steered the issue in a new direction.
+While these early instances of fake news online were mostly annoyances, the emergence of Google and Facebook as major Internet powers steered the issue into a new direction.
 The algorithms used by these two for determining rankings in their search results for trending news did not account for the accuracy and objectivity of the information in sites.
 This has lead to some sites becoming less concerned with both in their bid to dominate the search results.

 Despite fake news being present on the Internet ever since its early years, there was little public concern about the matter.
 That is until 2016 came along.

-The US Presidential elections that occurred during that year are considered as one of the most significant event displaying the impact of fake news.
-Then Republican candidate, and now President, Donald Trump was accused by various groups of propagating fake news in favor of himself during the campaign.
-One such lie was the Pope allegedly endorsing him:
+The US Presidential elections that occurred during that year are considered as one of the most significant events displaying the impact of fake news.
+Then Republican candidate, and now President, Donald Trump was accused by various groups of propagating fake news in favor of himself during the campaign period.
+Such included false reports of the Pope allegedly endorsing him:

 It was further speculated that such made up stories influenced the results of the elections.

-It was not limited to politics as countless other fake stories swamped social media sites.
+It was not just in politics, though, as countless other fake stories swamped Facebook and other social media sites.
 Facebook CEO Mark Zuckerberg initially called the issue of a fake news epidemic on the site as a “crazy idea”, but the company eventually relented and said that they are working to combat the problem.

 Propaganda is often cited as one of the common reasons for the spread of these made up stories.
 Various interest groups use them to try and swing public opinion to their favor.
-But there is a more fundamental reasoning behind fake news: It sells.
+But there is a more fundamental reasoning behind them.
+It’s because they sell.

-Washington Post’s Abby Ohlheiser notes that the manufacture and spread of fake news have become a very profitable “online business.”
-She revealed that a single fake news creator can earn as much as $10,000 a month from just a handful of “stories”.
+Washington Post’s Abby Ohlheiser notes that the manufacture and spread of fake news have become a very profitable “online business” in recent years.
+Ohlheiser reveals that a single fake news creator can earn as much as $10,000 a month from just a handful of “stories”.
 You don’t even have to be professional “newsmaker” to earn from it.
-Even teenagers can turn in large profits, as shown by the reveal of operations in Macedonia being run by youngsters targeting Trump supporters, one site of which is shown below.
+Even teenagers can turn in large profits, as shown by the reveal of such operations in Macedonia being run by youngster targeting Trump supporters, one site of which is shown below.

-These profits come courtesy of the high engagement these articles receive.
-Each fake news article is often viewed, shared, and commented on thousands of times by users online.
-This, in turn, attracts plenty of ads to the website creating them through Adsense or direct deals.
+All of these profits are thanks to the high level of engagement delivered by these.
+Each fake news article is often viewed, shared, and commented thousands of times by users online.
+This, in turn, attracts plenty of ads to the website creating them, either through Adsense or direct deals.

 The spread of fake news online emphasized just how important knowing how to go viral is today.
-Social Media HQ highlights the concept of “trend velocity,” or how fast trends are spread.
+Social Media HQ particularly highlights the concept of “trend velocity”, or how fast trends get picked up and spread.
 Once a certain piece of content (including fake news) hits a particular trend velocity, it becomes viral and propagates even without external help.

-- Your audience is more than a demographic: You need to understand psychology as much as statistics.
-By understanding the shared biases your audience has, you can create content that will catch their attention.
+In fact, it is as much psychology as it is statistics.
+By understanding the particular shared biases your audience have, you can create content that will easily catch their attention.
 This plays a big role in the spread of viral content, as people are more willing to share content that is in line with their particular beliefs.
-Social proof can also play a large role in this.

-- Social echo chambers are vital to viral content: Professor Filippo Menczer notes that the initial spread of fake news occurs within social echo chambers.
+Computer science and informatics professor Filippo Menczer notes in this article that the initial spread of fake news occurs within so-called social echo chambers.
 These are closed social groups in which all the members share the same beliefs, thus magnifying each member’s own personal opinion.
 By tapping into these echo chambers, marketers can also magnify their own messages and increase their spread.

-- Headlines are powerful tools: Forbes’ Jayson DeMers reveals that around 59 percent of all the articles shared on social media are not clicked at all.
+Forbes’ Jayson DeMers reveals that around 59 percent of all the articles shared on social media are not clicked at all.
 Instead, people seeing the link often rely only on the headline to get a gist of what the article is supposed to be.
 A strong headline can become as effective in spreading content even if the content itself is not.

-- Engagement is even more essential: The main issue raised about fake news centers around its spread on Facebook.
+The main issue raised about fake news centers around its spread on Facebook.
 This alone highlights the impact of the site on the social media marketing.
 And it isn’t just about its sheer size and reach.
 Unlike Google’s search algorithm, which focuses more on the “authority” of links, Facebooks’ emphasizes the level of engagement more.
 A story that acquires a high level of engagement will be able to rank high in the search results.

 Damaging your brand’s online reputation is the biggest problem fake news can bring to your marketing efforts.
 This is particularly difficult due to how fast these made-up stories spread.
 By the time you catch on and mount your response, it has already gained a lot of ground and changed perceptions of your company.
 Trying to dispel the negative image created by these fake stories can be hard.
 This is in large part due to:

 If you think that fake news stays online, then you are in for a surprise.
 Manufactured news on social media can eventually spread to the offline world.
-This is when it becomes even more damaging.
+And this is where it becomes even more damaging.

 CBS News reporter @BenSwann_ investigates #PizzaGate and Comet Ping Pong Pizza